javierhonduco/blog/_posts/2016-12-10-write-a-strace-and-gdb.md

 Another really interesting argument we can use is `PTRACE_GETREGS` which allows us to read the registers of the process.
 (We also have `PTRACE_SETREGS` to set some registers to custom values).

 ### mystrace & mygdb
-I ended up implementing two C programs: "mystrace" and "mygdb".
+I ended up implementing two C programs: "mystrace" and "mygdb" which source code can be found [here](https://github.com/javierhonduco/write-a-strace-and-gdb).

 Both programs are similar in structure, they do a basic parsing of the command line arguments, as they should work with `./program -p <pid>` option as well as `./program ls`.
 Depending on the arguments, it `fork`s + `exec`s a new process with the before mentioned `PTRACE_ATTACH` on the parent process and `PTRACE_TRACEME` on the child.